Book Authors and Book Editors

 - Atlases – Elsevier produces some of the most well respected and highly cited atlases supporting scientific research and study.

 Now that you have decided to partner with Elsevier, the next step is to create a proposal.
 The proposal materials you send us will be evaluated by Elsevier editorial staff and by selected external reviewers.
-Visit the Elsevier Publishing Campus for online lectures on topics aimed at helping you submit a better proposal.
+Visit Researcher Academy for online lectures on topics aimed at helping you submit a better proposal.

 You will need to include the following in your proposal: